AntonBuus/MED301_objectdetection_program/README.md

 Interactive Digital Card Exhibit by Group 301 on Medialogy 3. semester | Hamza Majid Qureshi, Gabriel C.D.
 Walløe, Malthe Hansen, Anton Buus Hansen, Amanda Leithoff Johansen

+Special thanks to Nicolai Nielsen
+The general structure of the code was inspired by a code from Nicolai Nielsen: https://github.com/niconielsen32/ComputerVision/blob/master/DeployYOLOmodel.py.
+While the structure remains the same, the code has been changed drastically to suit the needs of the product and the FPS.
+Two functions and a few variables are identical to the ones found in Nicolai Nielsen's script

 _____________________________________________________

 # Table of Contents: